eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 The Verifier's ability to appraise evidence is anchored in a trust model that relies on upstream supply chain roles.
 An Endorser (e.g., a hardware manufacturer) supplies endorsements for the hardware's authenticity, while a Reference Value Provider supplies the expected 'golden' measurements for the software stack.
 The Verifier is configured to trust these entities when making its appraisal decision.

 **Trust Boundaries:** Without hardware roots of trust, the security scope is limited to passive network observers rather than compromised infrastructure providers.
 Hardware-rooted Instance Factor Pattern A addresses this limitation.
 For detailed pattern specifications, see [](#instance-factor-patterns-ifp).
-This hardware-based protection is critical for mitigating State Reveal attacks, as a formal analysis confirmed that a compromise of the Attester's software environment can expose ephemeral keys used in the attestation procedure (see [](#attester-state-reveal)).
+This hardware-based protection is critical for mitigating State Reveal attacks, as a preliminary formal analysis confirmed that a compromise of the Attester's software environment can expose ephemeral keys used in the attestation procedure (see [](#attester-state-reveal)).

 **Secrets Handling:** Derived keys are sensitive cryptographic material.
 Implementations MUST handle them securely in memory (e.g., using locked memory pages) and explicitly zeroize them after use.